Proof-Prove | Commonly Confused Words

 etymology

-• Proof is a noun, referring to evidence or an argument that establishes a fact or truth.
+• Proof is a noun, similar to evidence, referring to the information or documentation that confirms something is true.

-• Prove is a verb, meaning to demonstrate that something is true through evidence or argument.
+• Prove is a verb, meaning to demonstrate the truth or existence of something by evidence or argument.

 © 2025 Lithium Lab Pte Ltd